ondat/documentation/docs/operations/downgrade-ondat-2.7-to-2.6.md

 # Prerequisites

 > ⚠️ Make sure all workloads using Ondat volumes are scaled down to zero.
-You can check that there are no PV's in the bound state to make sure this is the case.

-> ⚠️ Recommended: Make sure to create a backup of Ondat data, as well as for other K8S components.
+> ⚠️ Recommended: While the procedure is safe, it is recommended that a backup of important stateful application is kept before performing the downgrade.

 > ⚠️ Update the CLI_TOOL variable if you do not have access to kubectl.

-The tool is idempotent so in the case of interruption it can be safely run multiple times.
+> 💡 The tool is idempotent so in the case of interruption it can be safely run multiple times.

 # Procedure